-Let us pray frequently for the life and safety of him that is supreme, and those that are subordinate under him.
-Assure yourselves, these are matters of near concernment.
+Let us pray frequently for the life and safety of him that is Supream, and those that are subordinate under him; Assure your selves these are matters of near concernment.

-Let us pray that God would blast Popery; that God would preserve us from it.
-If that should, for our gospel-sins, prevail, you must lose your Bibles; perhaps your bodies too, unless you will adventure to lose the truth and your souls.
-Assure yourselves, they have waded through the blood of men to destroy the word of God, and will do so still; their strongest arguments are swords and stakes.
+Let us pray that God would blast Popery, that God would preserve us from it; if that should for our Gospel-sins prevail, you must lose your Bibles, perhaps your Bodies too, unless you will adventure to lose the Truth, and your Souls: assure your selves they have waded through the blood of men to destroy the Word of God, and will do so still; their strongest arguments are Swords and Stakes.

-Lastly.
-By hearing, reading, praying, meditation, let every one of us labour to be expert in the word.
-Apollos was "mighty in the scriptures."
-(Acts xviii.
-24.)
-To stir up your hearts, consider these particulars :-

-1. The Author.-It is infinitely the best, the most holy, only wise God.
-(2 Tim. iii.
-16; 2 Peter i.
-21.)
-It is seven times repeated in the seven epistles: "What the Spirit," the Spirit of glory, of holiness, the Spirit of truth, "saith unto the churches."
-(Rev. ii., iii.)

-- 2. The matter.-It is our Lord Jesus.
-Here are "the treasures," "all treasures," "of wisdom," divine wisdom, "and knowledge."
-(Col. ii.
-3.)
-Here are the commands of God; full, plain, pure, everlasting.
-Here are the promises, "exceeding great," free, "precious promises;" (2 Peter i.
-4;) "yea and Amen in Christ."
-(2 Cor. i.
-20.)
-Here are the works of God's creation and providence, which the philosophers knew not. - 3.
-The office of it.-It is to instruct, to give understanding, to convince of sin, of hell, of Jesus.
-It is to breed and increase holiness, peace of conscience. - 4.
-Lastly.
-The end.-"To make us wise unto salvation through faith which is in Christ Jesus."
-(2 Tim. iii.
-15.)
+Lastly, by Hearing, Reading, Praying, Meditation, let every one of us labour to be expert in the Word, Apollos was mighty in the Scriptures.
+To stir up your hearts, consider these Particulars: 1: The Author; it is infinitely the best, the most holy, only wise God; 1 Tim.
+3. v. last.
+2 Pet.
+1. v. last. it is seven times repeated in the seven Epistles, Rev. 2.3. ch. what the Spirit, the Spirit of Glory, of Holiness, the Spirit of Truth saith to the Churches.
+2. The matter; it is our Lord Jesus: here are the treasures, all treasures, of Wisdom, Divine Wisdom and Knowledg; here are the Commands of God, full, plain, pure, everlasting; here are the Promises exceeding great, free, precious Promises, Yea and Amen in Christ; here are the Works of Gods Creation and Providence, which the Philosophers knew not.
+3. The Office of it, it is to instruct, to give understanding, to convince of Sin, of Hell, of Jesus, 'tis to breed and encrease Holiness, Peace of Conscience.
+Lastly the end, to make us wise unto Salvation, through Faith in Christ Jesus.